CtrlK

 Distinctiveness Conflict Risk

-'Visual Content' is extremely generic and could overlap with image generation, diagram creation, presentation skills, or any visual output.
-There are no distinct triggers to differentiate this skill from others in a visual/data domain.
+'Visual Content' is extremely broad and could overlap with image generation, diagram creation, UI design, or any other visual skill.
+There is nothing to distinguish this from other visualization-related skills.

 1 / 3